 09 of 17

 Pomegranate seeds are typically eaten on the second day of Rosh Hashanah, to symbolize the intention to do good deeds in the new year.
-They add great color and refreshing tartness to this healthy baked cauliflower side dish with cumin, turmeric, pistachios, fresh parsley, and lemon.
+They add great color and refreshing tartness to this baked cauliflower side dish with cumin, turmeric, pistachios, fresh parsley, and lemon.

 10 of 17